 What are the minimum entry requirements?

-(A) Leaving certifcate (CAO) applicants are required to have achieved a minimum of six subjects with at least two at Higher Level grade C3 or higher and four other subjects at least grade D3 at Ordinary Level.
+(A) Leaving certifcate (CAO) applicants are required to have achieved a minimum of 6 subjects with at least two at Higher Level grade C3 or higher and 4 other subjects at least grade D3 at Ordinary Level.

-(B) Graduates of a relevant Bachelor of Science degree
+(B) Graduates of a relevant Bachelor of Science degree.

-Course Places: 18
+Course Places 2013 18